rticommunity/rticonnextdds-usecases-medical/README.md

 This use case example should be a stepping stone for creating real distributed applications based on RTI Connext DDS.
-Additional information about this use case can be found on [RTI's Case + Code page](https://www.rti.com/resources/usecases) and in the Docs/ directory of the use case example.
+Additional information about this use case can be found on [RTI's Case + Code page](https://www.rti.com/resources/usecases/medical-devices) and in the README.md file of this use case example.

 RTI Connext DDS Overview
 ------------------------